-Ottobock’s bebionic hand was originally launched in 2010.
-With 14 grip patterns and a carrying capacity of 45 kgs, it is in the upper third of myoelectric hands in these two categories.
-Its most compelling feature is an ability to automatically increase its grip strength if it senses that an object is slipping from its grasp.
-On the downside, it requires manual thumb rotation and there are rumblings about its durability.
+Ottobock’s bebionic hand offers 14 grip patterns and a carrying capacity of 45 kgs, which places it in the upper third of bionic hands in these two categories.
+On the downside, there are rumblings about its durability.

 A Quick Look at the Bebionic Hand

-It is rare that we get a video review of a myoelectric hand from someone other than the manufacturer.
-In this case, we have the added benefit of hearing from Christoffer Lindhe.
+We rarely get a video review of a bionic hand from someone other than the manufacturer.
+In this case, we have the benefit of hearing from Christoffer Lindhe.
 Christoffer is not only a long-time prosthesis user.
-He also owns his own prosthetics company, which makes him pretty much an all-round expert.
+He also owns his own prosthetics company.
 Here, he gives us an honest assessment of his bebionic hand.

 Bebionic’s Key Features

 Similar to most bionic hands currently on the market, the bebionic is typically controlled via a myoelectric control system.
 That is, myoelectric sensors placed against the skin of the residual limb detect muscle movements.
 A control system then translates these movements into commands for the bionic hand, typically to open or close the hand.
 Exactly which fingers open or close depends on the selected grip.

 As mentioned, the bebionic hand offers 14 different grips.
 Here is a quick demonstration of these grips:

 These grips are divided into two groups: primary and secondary.
 The user can switch between groups by pressing a button.
 Additionally, some grips are only available if the thumb is in an opposed or non-opposed position.

 Users can rotate between individual grips by triggering two open signals in succession, though a clinician can set up the hand to use a different rotation signal.